gardener/gardener-extension-provider-aws/hack/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>NodesSecurityGroupID optionally specifies an existing security group ID for worker nodes.
-When provided, Gardener will not create a nodes security group and will use this one instead.
-The security group must exist in the same VPC and must allow:
-- All ingress from self (for pod-to-pod and node-to-node communication)
-- TCP/UDP ingress on ports 30000-32767 (NodePort range) from LB subnets
+<p>NodesSecurityGroupID optionally specifies an existing security group ID for worker nodes.<br />When provided, Gardener will not create a nodes security group and will use this one instead.<br />The security group must exist in the same VPC and must allow:<br />- All ingress from self (for pod-to-pod and node-to-node communication)<br />- TCP/UDP ingress on ports 30000-32767 (NodePort range) from LB subnets<br />- All egress traffic<br />Requires VPC.ID to be set.</p>
-- All egress traffic
-Requires VPC.ID to be set.</p>
 </td>
 </tr>
->>>>>>> 6c2eb3a1 (BYOI API: add WorkersSubnetID, NodesSecurityGroupID, validation, and proposal)

 </tbody>
 </table>